Aarakocra Playable Race Guide in DnD 5e

 Worst classes for Aarakocra

 Classes that rely on melee combat and/or heavy armor are not a great option.
 Primarily, this involves tanky paladins where it’s difficult to invest in dexterity leading to a reliance on heavy armor.
-Barbarians will struggle with making great use of flight (at least in combat) as they’re most effective in hand-to-hand combat.
+Barbarians will struggle with making great use of flight too (at least in combat) as they’re most effective in hand-to-hand combat.

 About the Aarakocra